Alexander-Shein/EmpCore/README.md

 2) CQRS patterns
 3) 2 DataBases: for ReadOnly and OLTP

-Note: There're no layers for QueryStack.
+- There're no layers for QueryStack.
 It returns data fast with Dapper

-Note: DomainStack uses EntityFrameworkCore
+- DomainStack uses EntityFrameworkCore

-Note: Redis Distributed Cache is configured
+- Redis Distributed Cache is configured

-Note: CAP with Azure Message Bus is configured to communicate between Microservices
+- CAP with Azure Message Bus is configured to communicate between Microservices

-Note: Azure AD with OAuth2 + OpenID protocols using JWT totens is configured
+- Azure AD with OAuth2 + OpenID protocols using JWT totens is configured

-Note: Rate Limiting is configured
+- Rate Limiting is configured

-Note: Docker containers with Azure DevOps Pipelines are configured to deploy containers to Azure Container Registry and Azure Kubenetes Service
+- Docker containers with Azure DevOps Pipelines are configured to deploy containers to Azure Container Registry and Azure Kubenetes Service

-Note:
+- Other features

 Two Microservices are implemented:
 BlogPostManagement: https://github.com/Alexander-Shein/BlogPostManagement